-The Moki Dugway (also called Mokee or Moqui) is a famous (or infamous) stretch of Utah Route 261 – the highway running north/south that bisects Cedar Mesa.
-The Moki Dugway is a 3-mile section of gravel road featuring 10% grades climbing through steep hairpin switchbacks straight up the thousand-foot cliff walls of Cedar Mesa.
-The road tops Cedar Mesa at about 6,400 ft elevation after beginning its climb from the desert at 5,400 ft.
+The Moki Dugway (also called Mokee or Moqui) is a famous (or infamous) stretch of Utah Route 261 which runs north to south and bisects Cedar Mesa.
+The Moki Dugway is a 3-mile section of gravel road featuring 10% grades climbing steep hairpin switchbacks straight up the thousand-foot cliff walls of Cedar Mesa.
+The road tops out on Cedar Mesa at about 6,400 ft elevation after beginning its climb from the desert at 5,400 ft.

 Why is it Called the Moki Dugway?